 That’s why it’s crucial to find the best parental control app for iPhone.

-- After testing and comparing over 23 parental control apps we think that Qustodio is the best for most parents.
+- After testing and comparing over 23 parental control apps we think that Qustodio is the best for most parents on iOS.

 - Apple devices have built-in parental controls for screen time limits, app blocking and usage reports.

 - A third-party parental control app will help protect your child further with features such monitoring abilities and content filtering.

 - Apple’s operating system is strict with certain permissions, which means call and text monitoring, contact blocking and panic buttons are often not available on iOS.

 Parental controls can help you monitor and limit your child’s online activities with ease.
 Apple introduced its “screen time” parental control app on iOS 12 (see how to set parental controls with screen time).
 It allows you to view real-time usage reports, limit how much screen time children have and block the use of certain apps.

 However, while it does an adequate job, some kids hack screen time, and that calls for use of third-party apps to implement stronger limitations and closer monitoring.
 In this guide, we’ll go over some of the best parental control apps for iOS, explaining all the features and settings along the way.
 Let’s get into it.